coder/coder/docs/templates.md

 When a workspace is deleted, all resources are destroyed.

-## Variables
+## Parameters

-Templates often contain *variables*.
-In Coder, there are two types of variables.
+Templates often contain *parameters*.
+In Coder, there are two types of parameters.

-**Admin variables** are set when a template is being created/updated.
+**Admin parameters** are set when a template is being created/updated.
 These are often cloud secrets, such as a ServiceAccount token.
 These are annotated with `sensitive =  true` in the template code.

-**User variables** are set when a user creates a workspace.
+**User parameters** are set when a user creates a workspace.
 They are unique to each workspace, often personalization settings such as preferred region or workspace image.

 ---